"Just a note to let you know you have a fan of 'collectors corner… she was positively gushing with praise for the show and the presenter!"

 At KCBC he developed a show for aficionados of the 60's "beat boom" , which was later called the "Jukebox Drive-In".
 This programme aired weekly on the High Wycombe station elevenSEVENTY from 1995 to 2000, and from March 2001 the Jukebox Drive-In moved to hertbeat FM where it aired weekly until May 2010.
 The programme regularly included interviews with luminaries from the music world.

-Having his own recording studio enabled him to start contributing to Radio Mi Amigo International, which revives the glory days of offshore radio from 1964 to 1989.
-It broadcasts daily on 6085KHz shortwave and online at www.RadioMiAmigo.International
+Between 2017 and 2019, having his own recording studio enabled him to start contributing to Radio Mi Amigo International, which revives the glory days of offshore radio from 1964 to 1989.
+It broadcasts daily on 6085KHz shortwave and online at www.RadioMiAmigo.International.

-After the sudden illness of its founder, Robbie became Chairman and guided Radio Mi Amigo to became a non-profit broadcaster, with a pan-european team of experienced former “pirates” broadcasting in English, Dutch, German and French.
+After the sudden illness of its owner, in 2018, Robbie spent a year as Chairman and helped to guide Radio Mi Amigo to became a non-profit broadcaster with a pan-european team of experienced former "pirates" broadcasting in English, Dutch, German and French.

 Robbie has long experience of matching programmes to audiences, and successfully passing OFCOM assessments.
 He prepared the programming sections of KCBC's relicensing in 1994, and was the primary author of hertbeat's successful application in 2000.
 He also played a leading role in the "Maid FM" application for the Maidstone license, which was the runner-up.